 The expressions for $b_{I}$ and $D$ (the determinant of $\m{B}$) remain the same.
-Note that in~\eqref{solSspec3Cl30etro} the scalar product in \cl{1}{2} has both plus/mius signs, in particular $\bv^2=v_1^2-v_2^2-v_3^2$.
-Before considering other algebras it is helpful to analyze some examples.
+Note that in~\eqref{solSspec3Cl30etro} the scalar product in \cl{1}{2} has both plus/minus signs, in particular $\bv^2=v_1^2-v_2^2-v_3^2$.
+Before considering other algebras it is helpful to analyze few examples.